 Grok takes the overwhelming majority of X mentions, with everything else fighting over the scraps.
 But this is exactly the sort of number you should not take at face value.
 A large share of those Grok mentions are not people discussing Grok at all, they are people talking to it, replying to a post with "@grok is this true?" to summon the bot as an instant fact-checker.
 That is a real and genuinely interesting behaviour, and we will come back to it, but it is a usage reflex, not a popularity verdict, and it inflates Grok's raw count far beyond the actual debate about the product.

-Now leave X for the rooms where people discuss tools rather than summon them, and the order of finish changes again.
-On Bluesky, the genuine conversation is led not by ChatGPT but by Claude, with Gemini, ChatGPT and Grok bunched behind and Cursor a niche interest.
+For a cleaner read on genuine relative interest, leave X's noisy firehose for the rooms where people discuss tools rather than summon them, and where we can confirm each post is actually on-topic.
+The order of finish changes again.
+On Bluesky, the genuine conversation is led not by ChatGPT but by Claude and Gemini, neck and neck, with ChatGPT just behind, Grok a clear presence and Cursor a niche interest.

-On Hacker News, the developer forum, Claude's lead becomes a landslide, taking roughly half of the on-topic conversation, with ChatGPT and Cursor next and Grok nowhere to be seen.
+On Hacker News, the developer forum, Claude's lead becomes a landslide, taking close to half of the on-topic conversation, with ChatGPT next, then Cursor and Gemini, and Grok barely registering.

-A note on that Grok zero, because it matters for how you read any social-listening number.
+A note on that Grok sliver, because it matters for how you read any social-listening number.
 A naive keyword count would have told you Grok was huge on Hacker News, but most of those "hits" were the everyday word, "grok" meaning to understand, plus near-misses like "grads".
-When we filtered to posts genuinely about the product, xAI's Grok essentially vanished from the developer forum.
+When we filtered to posts genuinely about the product, xAI's Grok almost vanished from the developer forum, scraping just a few per cent.
 It is not a tool developers discuss; it is a tool the wider public talks to.
-That gap, loud everywhere it is summoned, absent where engineers compare notes, is the most revealing thing in the whole dataset.
+That gap, loud everywhere it is summoned, near-silent where engineers compare notes, is one of the most revealing things in the whole dataset.

 Sentiment: who is actually liked